 Focus now turned to conserving and preserving the forest and a network of official car parks and designated campsites were recommended as part of the Conservation Review of 1971.
 Further protection to the nature conservation interests of the Forest was gained through special designations to protect the Forest.

-In 1959, three Forest Nature Reserves were established under an Agreement between the Nature Conservancy and the Forestry Commission and five areas of the Forest were notified as Sites of Special Scientific Interest (SSSI) with further extensions made in 1971 and 1987 covering 28,947 hectares which today forms the New Forest Site of Special Scientific Interest (SSSI).
+In 1959, three Forest Nature Reserves were established under an Agreement between the Nature Conservancy and the Forestry England and five areas of the Forest were notified as Sites of Special Scientific Interest (SSSI) with further extensions made in 1971 and 1987 covering 28,947 hectares which today forms the New Forest Site of Special Scientific Interest (SSSI).
 More recent designations of parts of the Forest as a RAMSAR site, Special Area of Conservation (SAC) and Special Protection Area (SPA) have helped to recognise the importance of the Forest on an International and European level.
 In 2005, the New Forest was officially designated as a National Park.

 Our work with New Forest stakeholders